darkkphoenyx/JobGenie-Frontend/README.md

 # Job Genie

-[JobGenie ](https://jobgenie-website.vercel.app/) is a modern job search platform designed to connect job seekers with top companies across various industries.
+[Job Genie ](https://jobgenie-website.vercel.app/) is a modern job search platform designed to connect job seekers with top companies across various industries.
 The homepage features a clean, user-friendly interface, showcasing a curated list of job openings from reputable companies.

 ## JobGenie previews